 Building Performance

-A model of building performance optimization, the resilient design reduces risk and operating costs associated with utilities and maintenance while enhancing natural hazards adaptation.
+A model of building performance optimization, the design reduces risk and operating costs associated with utilities and maintenance while enhancing natural hazards adaptation.
 Utility optimization features will include energy-and water-efficiency strategies and systems, native plant landscaping, passive shading and solar panels.

 The project will be registered with Leadership in Energy and Environmental Design (LEED®) –a global building certification program that recognizes best-in-class building strategies and practices.